 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, not just Louisiana.
-For one thing, legal issues and medical evidence can get very complicated very quickly in these cases, and the plaintiff (the injured patient, or his or her legal representative) needs to understand special proof requirements.
+For one thing, legal issues and medical evidence can get very complicated very quickly in these cases, and plaintiffs (the injured patients, or their legal representatives) need to understand special proof requirements.
 But in Louisiana, plaintiffs also have to go through a complex medical review process before filing a lawsuit—and they need to request that review before the filing deadline.

 A statute of limitations is a state law that sets a limit on the amount of time you have to file a lawsuit after you have suffered some type of loss or injury.
 There are different deadlines depending on the kind of lawsuit you want to file.

-Like a lot of states, Louisiana has a dedicated statute of limitations for a medical malpractice lawsuit, and it specifies that the injured patient must file their claim within one year of the health care provider's harmful action (or failure to act) that forms of the basis of the case.
-Or, if the malpractice is not known of right away, the case must be filed within one year after they discovered (or reasonably could have discovered) it.
+Like a lot of states, Louisiana has a dedicated statute of limitations for medical malpractice lawsuits.
+Louisiana Revised Statutes section 9:5628 specifies that injured patients must file their claim within one year of the health care provider's negligent action (or failure to act) that forms of the basis of the case.
+Or, when the patients don't know right away about the malpractice, the case must be filed within one year after they discovered (or reasonably could have discovered) it.

 Having read all of this, you may be wondering what happens if Louisiana's statute of limitations deadline has passed, but you try to file your medical malpractice lawsuit anyway.
 In that scenario, it's a safe bet that the doctor or health care facility you're trying to sue will ask the court to dismiss the case, and the court will grant the request.
 If that happens, that will be the end of your lawsuit.